-ONE’s 27-member Africa Policy Advisory Board (APAB), including leading thinkers from a diverse cross-section of civil society, academia, the private sector and media, provides strategic counsel and advice to ONE’s leadership on the latest trends and issues affecting Africa.
+ONE’s Africa Policy Advisory Board (APAB), including leading thinkers from a diverse cross-section of civil society, academia, the private sector and media, provides strategic counsel and advice to ONE’s leadership on the latest trends and issues affecting Africa.
 ONE regularly relies on this advice to inform and adapt its campaigns and policies not only in Africa, but across the global organization.

 How is ONE legally structured?